1st Principle of Investing Safely

 (Click the image for a deeper explanation of compound interest)

-Many financial experts refer to investing as a zero-sum game.
-In order for you to buy, someone else has to sell.
+Many financial experts talk about investing and trading as though they were zero-sum games: In order for you to buy, someone else has to sell.
 In order for you to make money, someone else has to lose money.

-Actually, investing is a NEGATIVE-sum game.
+Actually, it's worse than that...trading and investing are a NEGATIVE-sum games.
 When you buy a stock, someone else does have to sell it to you.
-But neither of you play the game for free!
-Both a buyer and seller use a broker, and that broker charges BOTH sides commissions and fees.
+But that someone else isn't your neighbor.
+It's a broker or dealer that acts as a middleman.
+And neither you nor your neighbor play the game for free!
+Both buyer and seller use a broker, and that broker charges BOTH sides commissions and fees.

 3rd Principle of Investing Safely